How to Deploy¶

 Ensure both subnets you select belong to the vpc you have selected.
 It is a best practice to select subnets in different Availability Zones.

 Console Security Group CIDR Block.
 Specify your network access or set to "0.0.0.0/0" to access the Antivirus for Amazon S3 Management Console from anywhere.

-For both the Console Configuration and the Agent Configuration, you must specify the proper vCPU:Memory ratio.
+If you do decide to make changes for either task, you must specify the proper vCPU:Memory ratio.
 The memory must be in the range of 2x to 8x of the vCPU.